Dopetwist/Dopetwist/README.md

 A Web Developer.
 I use modern Frontend and Backend Technologies to build seamless and dynamic web apps.

-My current Technical expertise include; Node.js, Express.js, JavaScript, CSS, HTML, Bootstrap, RESTful APIs, PostgreSQL and more.
+- My current Technical expertise include; Node.js, Express.js, JavaScript, CSS, HTML, Bootstrap, RESTful APIs, PostgreSQL and more.

-I’m interested in both personal and professional growth for a fulfilling career.

 👨🏻‍💻 I’m currently learning React.js, Web3 and DApps development.

--  I’m looking to collaborate with other developers in solving real world problems.
+-  I’m open to collaborate on projects in solving real world problems.

 - 📥 You can reach me on: jonathanafugwobi1@gmail.com